sameha/CarND-LaneLines-P1-master/writeup.md

 2- Then I applied **Gaussian Smoothing** using the`cv2.GaussianBlur` function:

+![alt text][image3]

-3- As lanes on the road usually consist of linear lines, we use the Canny Edge Detection algorithm to detect edges in the picture.
+3- As lanes on the road usually consist of linear lines, we use the Canny Edge Detection algorithm to detect edges in the picture:

+![alt text][image4]

 4- Fourth, we use region select, assuming that the front facing camera that took the image is mounted in a fixed position on the car, such that the lane lines will always appear in the same general region of the image.
-This will help use detect the lanes for the car we are driving.
+This will help use detect the lanes for the car we are driving:

+![alt text][image5]

 5- Next, we use the **Hough Transform** to find the lanes in the selected region.
-Note that the `hough_lines` functions used calls a special function to draw the lines, `draw_lines()`.
-More on that later.
+Note that the `hough_lines` functions used calls a special function to draw the lines, `draw_lines()` (More on that later):

+![alt text][image6]

-6- Finally, I draw the detected lines and superimpose them with a red color on our original image using the `weighted_img` function.
+6- Finally, I draw the detected lines and superimpose them with a red color on our original image using the `weighted_img` function:

+![alt text][image7]

 In order to draw a single line on the left and right lanes, I modified the `draw_lines()` function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+![alt text][image8]
+![alt text][image9]